Dwigoric/unboundmnl-area-2-server/docs/topics/Loans.md

 # Loans

 Loans can be viewed in two different ways:
-* Through the loan dashboard, which contains all loans present in the system
+* Through the [Loan Dashboard](Loan-Dashboard.md), which contains all loans present in the system
-* Through a member's profile, which contains all loans of that specific member.
+* Through a [member's profile](Member-Profiles.md), which contains all loans of that specific member.

 <seealso>